 In Gestational Surrogacy, the baby is not related to the surrogate mother, and the intended parent/mother-to-be can donate her own eggs for conception and the surrogate carries and gives birth to the baby.
 For Gestational Surrogacy, eggs from the intended mother or donated eggs from a different party are fertilized through IVF in the laboratory with sperm from the intended father or donated sperm to make an embryo.

-In Traditional Surrogacy, also known as partial surrogacy, an egg from the surrogate mother is used, and is artificially inseminated, through either ICSI or IUI using sperm from the intended father or a sperm donor.
+In Traditional Surrogacy, also known as partial surrogacy, an egg from the surrogate mother is used, and is inseminated using sperm from the intended father or a sperm donor.
 In Traditional Surrogacy then, the surrogate is therefore the biological mother of the baby she is carrying.

 If you decide you’d like to go ahead, you’ll need to find a surrogate – this can be someone you know, or someone you’ve found through a surrogacy agency.

 When considering a surrogate there’s a lot to think about, and it might not be an easy decision to make.
-That’s why we’ll be with you every step of the way to talk through your needs, worries, and all the possible implications with dedicated support and counselling sessions.
+That’s why we’ll be with you every step of the way, from finding a surrogate, to the IVF or ICSI treatments, to the birth of your baby.
+Our teams at CARE are here to talk through your needs, worries, and all the possible implications with dedicated support and counselling sessions.

 Our surrogacy coordinator and one of our consultants will begin looking after you as soon as you contact us.

-Before you do anything else, if surrogacy is something you’re considering we advise you to seek legal advice and support to work through all the legal implications that come with entering a surrogacy agreement.
+Before you do anything else, if surrogacy is something you’re considering, we advise you to seek specialist surrogacy legal advice and support to work through all the legal implications that come with entering a surrogacy agreement.

 We’ll also offer you counselling with CARE so we can help you to be sure you’re happy with your decision and understand all the different aspects of your treatment.

 For both gestational and traditional surrogacy, we start with making the embryos.